 What Does It Mean to Be Powerless?

-According to the Merriam-Webster Dictionary, the definition of powerless says: “devoid of strength or resources.”
-As well as “lacking the authority or capacity to act.”
-Similarly, if you look for the definition of powerlessness, the Oxford English Dictionary says: “lack of ability, influence, or power.”
+According to the Merriam-Webster Dictionary, the definition of powerless is: “devoid of strength or resources and lacking the authority or capacity to act.”
+Similarly, if you look for the definition of powerlessness in the Oxford English Dictionary, it says: “lack of ability, influence, or power.”